 History majors are eligible to prepare for secondary school teaching certification either in history or social studies.
 To ensure proper scheduling of courses, interested students should consult with the chairs of the History and Education Departments as early in their college careers as possible.

-Students who major in history may wish to pursue a regional concentration.
+Students who major in history may pursue a regional concentration.
 These concentrations are administered through the International Studies Program, but students are not required to major in International Studies.
-Current regions of study include African Studies, Asian Studies, European Studies, Latin American Studies and Near Eastern Studies.
+Current regions of study include African, Asian Studies, Latin American Studies, Near Eastern Studies, and Western European Studies.
 More information about the requirements for these concentrations can be found in the International Studies Program section in this catalog.

 Senior Capstone Experience